HongyiSu/PSD-analysis/README.md

 Final report for GOPH509 (Honor's program required), submitted to the Department of Geoscience, the University of Calgary

 A written report based on independent study.
-Originality is emphasized.
+Originality is emphasized, and fieldwork has been carried out.

 Summary: